MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/uno/authentication.md

 ## Test the Android app

 Set `TodoApp.Uno.Mobile` as the startup project, select an android emulator as the target, then press **F5** to build and run the app.
-When the app starts, you are prompted to sign in to the app.
-On the first run, you are also asked to consent to the app.
+When the app starts, you're prompted to sign in to the app.
+On the first run, you're also asked to consent to the app.
 Once authentication is complete, the app runs as normal.

 ## Test the iOS app

 Set `TodoApp.Uno.Mobile` as the startup project, select an iOS simulator as the target, then press **F5** to build and run the app.
-When the app starts, you are prompted to sign in to the app.
-On the first run, you are also asked to consent to the app.
+When the app starts, you're prompted to sign in to the app.
+On the first run, you're also asked to consent to the app.
 Once authentication is complete, the app runs as normal.

 ## Test the Windows app

 Set `TodoApp.Uno.Windows` as the startup project, then press **F5** to build and run the app.
-When the app starts, you are prompted to sign in to the app.
-On the first run, you are also asked to consent to the app.
+When the app starts, you're prompted to sign in to the app.
+On the first run, you're also asked to consent to the app.
 Once authentication is complete, the app runs as normal.

 ## Next steps